oeo/datum/readme.md

-# osta
+# burst
-osta is a rest framework designed for rapid development.
+`burst` is a rest framework designed for rapid development.